The only Dutch book to successfully overturn a full book ban:

 “And yet, the most impressive thing about you is that you didn’t give up.
 That makes you brave.”

-Philip Dröge, bestselling author and investigative journalist, upon receiving the 2nd revised edition (2016)
+Philip Drรถge, bestselling author and investigative journalist, upon receiving the 2nd revised edition (2016), on Giltay’s perseverance, made all the more bitter due to the ban on speaking about his own life experiences

 “The Cover-up General is a very rare example in our collection of an author who successfully challenged a book ban.”